-- Prep your cake pans (I use 9-inch pans for this recipe).
-It’s very important you oil the cake pans AND line them with parchment paper.
-This will prevent any sticking or ripping in your cakes, and will make removing the cakes from the pans a breeze.
+- Prep your 9-inch cake pans.
+You must oil the cake pans AND line them with parchment paper.
+It will prevent any sticking or ripping in your cakes and make removing them from the pans a breeze.

 - Always sift your dry ingredients.
 Cocoa powder, baking powder, and baking soda can all be very lumpy, and not all the lumps will get worked out with whisking.

 - In a separate mixing bowl, combine the wet ingredients (except for the coffee, that’s added in last).

 - Pour the wet ingredients into the dry, and mix for 2-3 minutes, until the batter is shiny and smooth.